YouTube Analytics Integration

 - Go to Settings → Integrations → YouTube and click “Disconnect”

-- Your historical data will be re-synced from the newly selected channel
+- Your data will be re-synced from the newly selected channel

-- Verify the integration is still authorized in Settings → Integrations
+- Verify the integration is still connected.
+Go to Settings → Integrations and check that YouTube shows a green “Connected” status.

-- Peak concurrent is used because it best represents "how many people were in the service" at the same time
+We use peak concurrent because it best represents “how many people were in the service at the same time” — the online equivalent of counting seats in your sanctuary.

 Related Articles